CraigClem/Client/README.md

 ## Approach

 For the front-end the group and I wanted to use an exisiting site for inspiration regarding the layout and basic functionality of our App.
 After discussing and browsing the www one of the team brought Behance to our attention which we felt was inline with what we were looking to achieve so we set about creating the custom project and profile cards.
-This was a task that I took upon as I was keen to expand my knowledge of flex-box and CSS/SASS in general.
+This was a task that I took upon as I was keen to expand my knowledge of flex-box and CSS/SASS in general so the majority of my work was focused on the user and project cards and populating these with dynamic data.

-### UserIndex
+### UserIndex and ProjectIdex

 Firstly, using the React.useEffect hook we made an async request to our API using axios and the ***getAllUsers()*** function we created in the library folder.
 The axios request is also wrapped in a try catch block to handle errors.